MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-v2-shared-device-mode.md

 #Customer intent: As an Android developer, I want to learn how to enable shared-device mode for an Android app, so that I can configure Android devices to be shared by multiple employees and provide Microsoft Identity backed management of the device.
 ---

-# Tutorial: Implement shared-device mode in your Android application
+# Tutorial: Add shared-device mode support to your Android application

-In this tutorial, Android developers learn how to implement shared-device mode in an Android application using the Microsoft Authentication Library (MSAL) for Android.
+In this tutorial, Android developers learn how to add shared device mode support in an Android application using the Microsoft Authentication Library (MSAL) for Android.

 In this tutorial: